itsantilas89/llm-axe/llm_axe/README.md

 (Added by project extension)
 Example entry point for interactive sessions and web integration.
 Demonstrates conversation memory, URL detection, and dynamic online retrieval.

----

-## DOCUMENTATION.md
-This file—summarizing internal responsibilities—should be maintained whenever new modules or features are added.